haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 While cloning my main repo won't retrieve the submodules or external plugin git projects.
 But we have all the settings and paths in my git projects, so we can easily fetch the current stable code from all the external projects.
-To do that, type bellow command inside Dotfiles folder.
+To do that, type below command inside Dotfiles folder.

 .. code-block:: console